Why Is Starbucks So Popular?

 Whether you are a fan of the Starbucks product line or not, their success on social networks is undeniable.
 As with any other aspect of the company, their attention to detail and customer-oriented messaging is what makes their social work one of the best in the business.

-2. Specialty beverages
+2. Specialty Beverages

 Caramel Lattes, Frappuccinos, Pumpkin Spice Lattes…these sugary drinks have gained Starbucks a loyal customer base.
 Want to learn more about the many specialty drinks offered by Starbucks?
 Check out this article by the writers at Thrillist.